REACH Enrollment

 Your doctor must complete and submit a Start Form before you can speak with a Care Navigator and access REACH support offerings.

-You are not required to enroll in REACH to receive a prescription for a Reata medicine.
+You are not required to enroll in REACH to receive your prescribed medicine.

 After your doctor completes and submits a Start Form, here’s what happens next: